Danding Cojuangco: Involvement in sports

-Cojuangco advocated sports in the country, notably basketball, having supported it since the 1980s as a basketball godfather with his Northern Consolidated team.
-Through San Miguel Corporation, he was able to own three teams in the Philippine Basketball Association: the flagship San Miguel Beermen, Barangay Ginebra San Miguel, and Star Hotshots.
+Cojuangco advocated for sports in the country, notably basketball, having supported it since the 1980s as a basketball godfather with his Northern Consolidated team.
+Through San Miguel Corporation, he was able to own three teams in the Philippine Basketball Association: the flagship San Miguel Beermen, Barangay Ginebra San Miguel, and Magnolia Hotshots.
 He was also a key benefactor of the De La Salle Green Archers men's basketball team.

 He also served as the founding chairman of the horse racing body Philippine Racing Commission from 1975 to 1978.

 Personal life

 Cojuangco was the eldest child of Eduardo C. Cojuangco Sr. and Josephine B. Murphy.
 His mother, the daughter of an Irish-Canadian U.S. Army volunteer who married a Filipina woman, was born and raised in Baguio.
 His father, Eduardo Sr., the son of Melecio Cojuangco, was of Chinese descent.

 He was married to Soledad "Gretchen" Oppen of Negros Occidental.
-They had four children: Margarita "Tina" Cojuangco Barrera, Luisa "Lisa" Cojuangco-Cruz, Carlos "Charlie" Cojuangco, and Marcos "Mark" Cojuangco.
+They had four children: Margarita "Tina" Cojuangco Barrera, Luisa "Lisa" Cojuangco-Cruz, Charlie Cojuangco, and Marcos "Mark" Cojuangco.
 Although later separated, the couple remained legally married even after The Philippine Star reported in March 2018 that Cojuangco was living with 1996 Binibining Pilipinas Universe winner Aileen Damiles and their two daughters.